juicedata/juicefs/docs/en/redis_best_practices.md

 # Redis Best Practices

 This is a guide about Redis best practices.
 Redis is a critical component in JuiceFS architecture.
-It store all the file system metadata and serve metadata operation from client.
+It stores all the file system metadata and serve metadata operation from client.
 If Redis has any problem (either service unavailable or lose data), it will affect the user experience.

 ## High Availability